modellbibliotek/digital-twin/readme.md

 * **Create GUI/forms and queries**: https://tools.better.care/sandbox/studio/login
 * Snomed CT browser: https://browser.ihtsdotools.org/

-The "Example setup and settings" in https://github.com/modellbibliotek/klinfys-register can be used fpr testing in this project too.
+The "Example setup and settings" in https://github.com/modellbibliotek/klinfys-register can be used for testing in this project too.

 ## Archetype/template links